Ivanka Trump Sat in for Her Father Among World Leaders at G20

 President Trump’s daughter, Ivanka Trump, sat in for the president among world leaders at a G20 session on Saturday.
 The younger Trump, an unelected former fashion entrepreneur who has no previous government or foreign policy experience, has become one of her father’s top aides in the White House, and on Saturday at the G20 in Hamburg, Germany, she briefly took her father’s place at a table of world leaders when he left the room.
 She was thus seated between British prime minister Theresa May and Chinese president Xi Jinping, with German chancellor Angela Merkel, and Russian president Vladimir Putin also nearby at the table.
 Bloomberg reports that, according to one official watching the session, this happened at least twice, but Ivanka never spoke while occupying the seat.
-So far just one photo of one of the swaps has emerged, posted and later deleted on Twitter by Svetlana Lukash, who is a sherpa helping the Russian delegation at the G20.
+So far just one photo of one of the swaps has emerged, taken during the “Partnership with Africa, Migration and Health” session and posted (and later deleted) on Twitter by Svetlana Lukash, who is a sherpa helping the Russian delegation at the G20.
 Here is a screenshot of that tweet:

 The original source of the news and photo didn’t go without notice, as many presumed that the Russian delegation took and published the photo in order to embarrass the U.S.